 Among the trauma-informed approaches I am able to bring is Eye Movement Desensitisation and Reprocessing or EMDR, which is recognised as a treatment of choice for trauma by the World Health Organisation (WHO).

 Additionally, I incorporate feedback-informed treatment to maximise individual engagement with the process of treatment, to shape the direction of treatment and to measure meaningful outcomes of treatment.

 I am hoping to blog more about these terms: trauma-informed, mindfulness based and feedback-informed treatment, in future blogs.

 I look forward to an opportunity to work with you, or to have an initial consultation with you.

 Contact me for a brief no obligation consultation

 You are welcome to contact me if you have any questions about how I work, or anything at all.
-No obligation free brief consultations (5-10 minutes) are also available by appointment.
+No obligation free brief consultations (10 minutes) are also available by appointment.
 See the Contact Us page for details of how to contact me or send me a message on the web.
 Consultations are offered by secure Video conferencing or telephone, in response to COVID-19 pandemic.

 Thank you for your interest.